In the Whole Town, There (Is/Are) Two Good Restaurants; or, Why is Everyone Saying “There Is”?

 That a reply to a yes/no question should take the form of not just a number but a percentage also seems to underscore the extent to which numbers—data—play in the way we perceive the world around us.
 Nearly every aspect of our lives—the algorithms that keep track of us; our preoccupation with the number of likes, followers, friends, downloads, views, and shares on social media; the number of stars we assign to almost every transaction or service we encounter; the grades that students value more highly than what they learn; our obsession with tracking the minutiae of every aspect of our health; the endless stats and polls that fill the news; not to mention the financial and economic numbers we all fret over—has become increasingly dominated by a veritable spreadsheet of numerical figures that preoccupy our thinking, tell us what is good and determine how we should think and act.

 As Walter Ong has argued, our tools shape our consciousness, so it’s not surprising, therefore, that our speech should be influenced in this way.
 One hundred percent is a good number.
 It’s like the very building blocks of computer language with its infinitesimal combination of one’s and zero’s; and 100% is the simplest of codes: one-zero-zero.
 The irony, however, is that as computers “learn” to speak like humans, we are learning to speak like computers; and in our technologically driven world, 100% means your computer is fully updated and protected against all viruses and malware; 100% means an app has completely downloaded and is ready to use; 100% means that your phone battery is fully charged and you can confidently go through your day without worry.
 One hundred percent is the score the speaker rated your request, favour, or idea and thereby suggests that a number is a better substitute for and communicates more clearly than words.
-Most significantly, it’s a response that would have been incomprehensible in an earlier decade or century.
+We are, in short, talking like our machines, and it’s a response that would have been incomprehensible in an earlier decade or century.

 Although it may appear as though I’m making far too much of this seemingly benign little phrase that has become popular recently, I see the prevalence of words like 100%, literally, and honestly as emblematic of a larger societal shift toward an increasingly simplistic, grammatically impoverished use of English that instead of freeing up expression only makes us more limited in our ability to articulate ourselves; and given the role that AI has begun to play in many of our lives with its ability to produce text that is, at once, far more sophisticated than what I’d ordinarily see from the average college student yet also extraordinarily banal, flat, and hollow-sounding, I expect our language will continue to change in strange and unexpected ways.
 It’s something I’d like to explore in other posts.